-Calling itself the first ever in India that facilitates virtual EMI and enables credit without card, ZestMoney is much more than that.
-With a right blend of technology and offerings, it makes for one of the fastest developing startups in the country.
-And talking about it at the analytics platform, ZestMoney brings the flavors of artificial intelligence and analytics.
+Calling itself the first-ever in India that facilitates virtual EMI and enables credit without a card, ZestMoney is much more than that.
+With the right blend of technology and offerings, it makes for one of the fastest developing startups in the country.
+And talking about it at the analytics platform, ZestMoney brings the flavours of artificial intelligence and analytics.

-As mentioned, working on the ideology of empowering customers to afford the things they need, it allows instant account opening and real time credit approval, combined with digital loan servicing and repayments technology.
+As mentioned, working on the ideology of empowering customers to afford the things they need, it allows instant account opening and real-time credit approval, combined with digital loan servicing and repayments technology.
 In a country like India, where less than 10 million people have or want a credit card, ZestMoney can help them have lending options based on alternative data sources.
-It thus enables the lenders to reach wider market and make decisions quicker without manual underwriting.
+It thus enables the lenders to reach a wider market and make decisions quickly without manual underwriting.

 ZestMoney’s “Credit-for-all” mantra-

 Chapman says that India is at the cusp of a digital boom.
 With the government’s push towards ‘Digital India’, rapidly growing smartphone user base in India, decrease in data prices and a massive youth population, the country is a hotbed of opportunities for e-commerce companies.
 She further adds that millions of Indian consumers want to experience premium brands using online shopping, but affordability comes as a big hurdle, with no tangible solution to it yet.

 Given the low penetration and complicated processes around credit cards and banks, Indians are left with limited or no options for leveraging their credit appetite.
 This is where digital EMIs have an immense potential to solve the market challenge and are an evolved mode of payment over personal loans and credit cards—an offering that ZestMoney is proud of.